• Home

 • If the Relay Proxy receives flag updates from LaunchDarkly while the store is disconnected, it sends the updates to connected SDKs.
 It keeps the updates in the in-memory cache until they can be written to the store.

 • If the Relay Proxy loses and then regains a store connection, it has no way of checking whether the store is up to date with flag configurations.
 If the Relay Proxy receives updates from LaunchDarkly while the store is unavailable, then it writes those updates to the store as soon as the connection returns.
 Otherwise, it assumes that the store is up to date.
-To fix a persistent store that may have missing or corrupted data, start or restart a Relay Proxy so that it downloads the latest environment states from LaunchDarkly and writes them to the store.
+To fix a persistent store that may have missing or corrupted data, start or restart the Relay Proxy so that it downloads the latest environment states from LaunchDarkly and writes them to the store.

 To learn more, read Persistent data stores and Persistent storage.